 An appeal is a request for a review of a decision made by Inclusa.
 For example, you can file an appeal if your care team denies a service or support you requested.
-Other examples are decisions to reduce or end a service, or to deny payment for a service.
+Other examples are decisions to reduce or end a service or to deny payment for a service.

-Who can file an appeal on my behalf?
+Who can file an appeal?